 Elimination of Restrictions on Growing Fruit and Vegetables for Processing

-American Fruit and Vegetable asked Congress to respond to this critical problem before food shortages occured.
+American Fruit and Vegetable asked Congress to respond to this critical problem before food shortages occurred.
 In response, Congress launched a pilot program advocated by American Fruit and Vegetable contained in the Food, Conservation, and Energy Act of 2008.
 The pilot allowed program crop producers in seven states (Illinois, Indiana, Iowa, Michigan, Minnesota, Ohio and Wisconsin) to enroll in the pilot and plant selected fruit and vegetables FOR PROCESSING on base acres, without harming the land owners ability to go back into subsidized crops the following year.
-Subsity payments were NOT paid on those acres planted to fruits and vegetables.
+Subsidy payments were NOT paid on those acres planted to fruits and vegetables.
 Crops that were limited in the pilot program were cucumbers, green peas, lima beans, pumpkins, snap beans, sweet corn and tomatoes.
 Eligible PTPP acreage was capped at various levels in each of the seven pilot states and the total acres could not exceed 75,000 acres for all seven combined.
-The Pilot program proved successful and with passage of the 2012 Farm Bill fruit and vetetable planting restrictuions were eliminated.
+The Pilot program proved successful and with passage of the 2012 Farm Bill fruit and vegetable planting restrictions were eliminated.

 School Lunch Regulations Proposed by USDA

 As of December 2011, language regarding USDA's rule proposal set out in the Agriculture Appropriations Bill, directed the USDA to maintain current long standing tomato paste crediting.
 Congress also directed USDA to not set limits on servings of potatoes, corn and lima beans in the School Lunch Program.
 American Fruit is supportive of these common sense outcomes.